fpvandoorn/Dagstuhl-tables/README.md

 * Then there are 8 ways for day 3 to have 18 connections (and more is impossible), possibly counting things twice.
 We found this number by brute force.
 * For none of those 8 ways, there is a valid 4th day.

+#### `T(19,6) ≥ 5`
+* Suppose there is a valid solution in 4 days.
+* 181 connections have to be made, and at most 45 connections can be made per day, with configuration `(6,6,6,1)`.
+Every other configuration has at most 41 connections.
+* This means that `(6,6,6,1)` has to appear, WLOG on day 1.
+Now on every other day, the configuration `(6,6,6,1)` can give at most `13+12+12=37` connections, which means that there is no way to get 181 connections in 4 days.

+#### `T(21,7) ≥ 5`
+* Suppose there is a valid solution in 4 days.
+* 210 connections have to be made, and at most 63 connections can be made per day, with configuration `(7,7,7)`.
+* It is impossible to have a non-dominated solution where 5 tables are used every day.
+* If `(7,7,7)` appears, WLOG on day 1, then at most 48 connections can be made per day, but `63+48+48+48=207<210` is not enough.
+* If `(7,7,7)` doesn't appear, then every day has 4 tables.
+Then at most 57 connections can be made on day 1, and at most 49 connections on future days (since all 7s lose at least 3 and all 6s lose at least 2).
+ This is also not enough.

 ### Obsolete Cases:

 * These were once cases we had to do individually, but now follow from other values or a general principle.